daedroza/aosp_development_sony8960_master/README.md

 It was announced on 29 August 2012.

-Hayabusa was supported in CyanogenMod 10.1 and now by CyanogenMod 13.0
+Hayabusa was supported in CyanogenMod 10.1, 13.0, 14.1 and now by LineageOS 14.1

 Basic   | Spec Sheet
 -------:|:-------------------------